joergkrause/nyaf/docs/md/docs/forms/overview.md

 * UI control decorators (example: `@Hidden()` to suppress a property in a dynamic table).
 * Validation decorators (example: `@MinLength(50)` or `@Required()` to manage form validation).
-* Data Binding using a model declaration decorator called `@ViewModel` and a bind property named `n-bind`.
+* Data Binding using a model declaration decorator called `@ViewModel` and a bind attribute named `n-bind`.

 Form validation is a key part of any project.
 However, CSS frameworks require different strategies to handle errors and so on.
 Hence, the **@nyaf/forms** library provides a simple way (just like a skeleton) to give you the direction, but the actual validation implementation logic is up to you to build.